aiven/aiven-operator/docs/content/en/docs/kafka/_index.md

   topic: random-strings
 ```

+..2.
 To create the `crab` user and its permissions, execute the following command:
 ```bash
 $ kubectl apply -f kafka-acl-user-crab.yaml
 ```

-## Produce and Consume Events
+## Producing and consuming events
-Using the previously created `KafkaTopic`, `ServiceUser`, `KafkaACL`, let's produce and consume events!
+Using the previously created `KafkaTopic`, `ServiceUser`, `KafkaACL`, you can produce and consume events.

-We will use once again Kafkacat to produce a message into Kafka.
-We will be using the `-t random-strings` argument to select the desired Topic and the use content of the `/etc/issue` file as the message's body.
+You can use Kafkacat to produce a message into Kafka, and the `-t random-strings` argument to select the desired topic, and use the content of the `/etc/issue` file as the message's body.

+**-> To produce an event**

-Create a `kafka-crab-produce.yaml` file with the content below:
+1. Create a `kafka-crab-produce.yaml` file with the content below:
 ```yaml
 apiVersion: v1
 kind: Pod